sara-nl/swiftdocs/source/Pages/Clients/curl.rst

 Object expiration
 =================

 You can set object to expire.
 This means that object will be automatically deleted after a certain period of time.
-More information on this may be found at: `object_expiration_doc_link <https://docs.openstack.org/swift/latest/api/object-expiration.html>`_.
+More information on this may be found at: https://docs.openstack.org/swift/latest/api/object-expiration.html.
 This web page holds information about the swift commandline client.
 But it is straight forward to set the X-Delete-At and X-Delete-After headers in a curl command.

 =========================
 Temporary/Pre-signed URLs